AxtMueller/Windows-Kernel-Explorer/data/README.md

-# Current Version: 20240210
+# Current Version: 20241019
-The latest supported version of Windows 11 is 22631, the latest supported version of Windows 10 is 19045.
+The latest supported version of Windows is 26100.

 # How to update data file
 1. Download the latest [data file](https://raw.githubusercontent.com/AxtMueller/Windows-Kernel-Explorer/master/data/WindowsKernelExplorer.dat).